 As of 17 Apr 2021, over 30 million Filipinos have already accomplished the first step to registering for the Philippine National ID.
 PhilSys aims to register at least 70 million individuals by the end of 2021.
 In order to help reach this goal, they introduced online registration on 30 Apr 2021.
-However, technical difficulties ensued after they received over 40,000 registration requests just minutes into the pilot launch.

 Why apply for a Philippine national ID?

 According to the Philippine Statistics Authority (PSA), “The PhilID is a foundational ID which serves as a valid proof of identity which would help ease transactions with both government and private sector through easier validation and authentication of identity.”
 (In other words, the goal is to do away with the need to present other valid forms of identification.)